This article was last updated on February 3

 Unemployment system glitches.
 Because the roll-out of these programs was so swift, there wasn’t sufficient testing done by many state UI agencies.
 Hence the ongoing glitches where payments were made for the first week – which should have included retroactive payments – but not made for subsequent weeks.
 A few comments on related posts also had some readers surprised at receiving a payment when they thought they were not eligible.
 Sounds like another glitch.

 PUA exceptions.
-Kimberly from Buffalo, NY said she got a mystery $600 on April 24th from unemployment without getting any of her other benefits, but didn’t get that $600 again in subsequent weeks.
+Kimberly from Buffalo, NY said she got a mystery $300 payment for one week without getting any of her other benefits, but didn’t get that $300 again in subsequent weeks.
 When she called her local news station to help chase this up after getting no response from the NYC Department of Labor.
 They finally responded and said the initial payment was for a limited group of people who applied for Pandemic Unemployment Assistance (PUA) stuck in the PUA application process before the state streamlined going forward.
-People like Kim should be receiving regular UI and the $600 payments going forward.
+People like Kim should be receiving regular UI and the $300 payments going forward.

 Debit Card Issues.
 Most states allow eligible claimants to receive unemployment benefit payments either by debit card or direct deposit.
 Direct deposit is the fastest payment option, but lots of people who may not have ready access to an active bank account or for other financial reasons prefer to receive their unemployment benefits via a state UI agency provided debit card.
 However several people are finding that getting paid via debit card can cause delays due to receipt of the card, fraudulent use or expired cards.
 This article provides more on this, including what to do.